 Study period 3 and 4

 The second part of your year is devoted to the internship and MA thesis.
 You will be supported in finding an internship and will also receive guidance from the programme during your internship.
-You write the thesis under the supervision of one of your tutorial lecturers.
-This will give you a head start and the help of an expert.
+You will choose a topic within the expertise of your supervisor, to ensure you of the best possible supervision.

 Part-time and language